Federal Executive Institute: Center for Global Leadership

 FEI is a founding member of the Global Leadership Consortium with the Graduate School, USDA, and the National Academy of Public Administration to support federal agencies in developing leaders who can excel in the global environment.
-A variety of programs are offered that enhance executives ability to think and relate globally in their leadership approach.
+A variety of programs are offered that enhance executives' ability to think and relate globally in their leadership approach.

 Related programs

 FEI celebrated its 50th anniversary in October 2018.
-The ceremony including recognizing and honoring the founding director of the FEI, Frank P. Sherwood.
+The ceremony included recognizing and honoring the founding director of the FEI, Frank P. Sherwood.
+An icon.
 Frank, in his late nineties at the time, attended the ceremony, received an award, and made remarks to the more than 200 people who gathered.
-FEI is part of the United States Office of Personnel Management (OPM) and falls under OPM's HR Solutions organization which functions as OPM's fee for service and human capital consulting division for all U.S. Federal agencies.
+FEI is part of the United States Office of Personnel Management (OPM) and falls under OPM's HR Solutions organization which functions as OPM's fee-for-service and human capital consulting division for all U.S. Federal agencies.
 In addition to the FEI physical campus in Charlottesville, HR Solutions, through its Center for Leadership Development of which FEI is part, has educational facilities in Washington, DC (EMDC) and staff based in Denver, Colorado (WMDC).
-However all of the Center for Leadership Development including the FEI offer programs wherever is convenient for client / customer agencies.